 NOTE 2 This function is intended to rely on whatever language-sensitive comparison functionality is available to the ECMAScript environment from the host environment, and to compare according to the rules of the host environment's current locale.
-It is strongly recommended that this function treat Strings that are canonically equivalent according to the Unicode standard as identical (in other words, compare the Strings as if they had both been converted to Normalised Form C or D first).
+This function must treat Strings that are canonically equivalent according to the Unicode standard as identical.
 It is also recommended that this function not honour Unicode compatibility equivalences or decompositions.
+For adefinition and discussion of canonical equivalence see the Unicode Standard, chapters 2 and 3, as well as Unicode Annex #15, Unicode Normalization Forms and Unicode Technical Note #5 Canonical Equivalence in Applications.
+Also see Unicode Technical Stardard #10, Unicode Collation Algorithm.